GSA-TTS/identity-handbook/_articles/vendor-outage-response-process.md

 The default value for each of the flags is `operational`.

-When one or more of the flags are set to `full_outage`, some parts of account creation and identity verification will be disabled.
+When one or more of the flags are set to `full_outage`, some parts of identity verification will be disabled.

 As an overview: